kaushikdey11493/Intern_Demo/README.md

       "sport_record_inserted": "1"
     }

+In my project I have used Postman for this

 ![](pic1.png)

 If I want to see record we have to do get-request ("localhost:8080/quiz") and my response will be :